-The presence of these varying conditions in patients with liver cancer is why USC Norris Comprehensive Cancer Center takes a multidisciplinary approach to the disease — engaging expert specialists, advancing treatments and pursuing new research — to customize treatments for each patient.
+The presence of these varying conditions in patients with liver cancer is why USC Norris takes a multidisciplinary approach to the disease — engaging expert specialists, advancing treatments and pursuing new research — to customize treatments for each patient.

-“Any time you have a disease that requires a lot of medical attention, you need to build subspecialties around the care of that problem,” says Robert Rick Selby, MD, professor of surgery and chief of the division of hepatobiliary, pancreas and abdominal organ transplant at the Keck School, who trains fellows in non-transplant liver surgery.
+“Any time you have a disease that requires a lot of medical attention, you need to build subspecialties around the care of that problem,” says Robert Rick Selby, MD, division chief of hepatobiliary surgery and professor of surgery at the Keck School, who trains fellows in non-transplant liver surgery.

 When patients with liver cancer seek care at USC Norris, their cases are presented at a multidisciplinary tumor board, which reviews each patient’s condition to come up with the best treatment plan.

-The liver transplant program at Keck Medicine, which just celebrated its 20th anniversary, plays a significant role in liver cancer treatment at USC Norris.
+The liver transplant program at Keck Medicine plays a significant role in liver cancer treatment at USC Norris.

 Like other liver cancer treatment options, transplants also require a comprehensive approach.
-Physicians are involved not only with the actual procedure, but also with pre-transplant evaluation, post-transplant management of the immune system to prevent organ rejection, and long-term care.
-The USC Norris program has the best patient survival rate in Southern California, and is among the top three such programs in the United States, according to the Scientific Registry of Transplant Recipients.
+Physicians are involved not only with the actual procedure but also with pretransplant evaluation; posttransplant management of the immune system, to prevent organ rejection; and long-term care.
+The USC Norris program has one of the best patient survival rates in Southern California, according to the Scientific Registry of Transplant Recipients.

-“Probably the biggest progress in the surgical treatment of liver cancer is through transplant,” Dr. Genyk says.
-“The survival of those with liver transplants is usually more than 90 percent within the first year, around 80 percent within three years, and around 70 percent after five years.
-Then it usually plateaus, and patients can live for a long time after transplant.”
+“Probably the biggest progress in the surgical treatment of liver cancer is through transplant,” Genyk says.
+“The survival of those with liver transplants is usually more than 90%, within the first year; around 80%, within three years; and around 70%, after five years.
+Then, it usually plateaus, and patients can live for a long time, after transplant.”

-According to Dr. Kahn, there is a shortage of available livers from cadavers because USC Norris is part of a large transplant area, region 5, which includes California, Arizona, Nevada, Utah, and New Mexico.
+According to Kahn, there is a shortage of available livers from cadavers, because USC Norris is part of a large transplant area, region 5, which includes California, Arizona, Nevada, Utah and New Mexico.
 “People can wait two years for a transplant in this part of the country,” he explains.
-“We do a lot of procedures geared toward shrinking tumors while they’re waiting; if the tumor gets too big they can’t have a transplant because the tumor often grows back.”
+“We do a lot of procedures geared toward shrinking tumors, while they’re waiting; if the tumor gets too big, they can’t have a transplant, because the tumor often grows back.”

 The liver transplant program’s most effective answer to the shortage is the utilization of living donors, who give a portion of their livers for transplant.
-USC Norris has the only such active program in Los Angeles.
-Dr. Kahn says that 12 such procedures were performed in 2016, while in previous years there have been as many as 30.
+Kahn says that 12 such procedures were performed in 2016, while in previous years there have been as many as 30.
 USC Norris is also constantly seeking to improve liver cancer care through research.

-Anthony El-Khoueiry, MD, associate professor of clinical medicine at the Keck School and chair of the Clinical Investigations Support Office (CISO) at USC Norris, sees the potential for improving treatment options for patients with advanced liver cancer who are not candidates for surgery or liver transplant.
-He is currently conducting a clinical trial of nivolumab, a drug that stimulates the patient’s own immune system to fight cancer.
-“It’s showing promise in terms of shrinking tumors, stopping cancer growth, and hopefully allowing for longer lives,” says Dr. El-Khoueiry, who is known nationwide for his clinical research on liver cancer.
+Anthony Boutros El-Khoueiry, MD, chair of the Clinical Investigations Support Office at USC Norris and associate professor of clinical medicine at the Keck School, sees the potential for improving treatment options for patients with advanced liver cancer who are not candidates for surgery or liver transplant.
+He is currently conducting a clinical trial of a drug that stimulates the patient’s own immune system to fight cancer.
+“It’s showing promise in terms of shrinking tumors, stopping cancer growth and, hopefully, allowing for longer lives,” says El-Khoueiry, who is known nationwide for his clinical research on liver cancer.
 He notes that the Food and Drug Administration’s approval of liver cancer drugs has been very selective, with only one given the go-ahead in the last 11 years.